-Our nopes have been sent soaring as on eagle's wings, only to be dashed "with a slekening thud." like the fa-bled toriolse, upon the rocks of the hard, unyleiding earth, which somehow or other declined to grade and girdie itself with rails at the wish and behest of promoters.
-We have at so many times had railways to Los Angeles in our minds that we almost feared to put our fingers in our ears lest they put our fingers in our ears lest they should be crushed by the machinery.
-We have not only bestowed boquets and delve, there comes now and one who moves mountains.
-To orte spurs.
+Our hopes have been sent soaring as on eagle's wings, only to be dashed "with a sickening thud," like the fa-bled tortoise, upon the rocks of the hard, unyielding earth, which somehow or other declined to grade and girdle itself with rails at the wish and behest of promoters.
+We have at so many times had railways to Los Angeles in our minds that we simon forced to our minds that we almost feared to put our fingers in our ears lest they should be crushed by the machinery.
+We have not only bestowed boquets